★★★★★

 Generously sprinkle a clean dish towel or cloth flour bag with powdered sugar.
 Turn the cake out onto the towel and carefully peel the parchment paper off the top of the cake.
 Beginning with the short end, roll cake in the towel and leave it rolled up to cool completely.

-PRO TIP: I attempted to try just rolling the cake IN the parchment paper, and this DID NOT work.
+PRO TIP: I attempted to try just rolling the cake IN the parchment paper with powdered sugar, and this DID NOT work.
 When it cooled and I unrolled the cake, it was cracking everywhere.
 Stick to rolling in a tea towel with powdered sugar.

 Rolling the pumpkin cake roll in a tea towel with powdered sugar.